ricobuilds/tablericons.lite/README.md

 # tablericons-lite
 Opinionated set of 24x24 icons from Tabler Icons (https://github.com/tabler/tabler-icons).
+I'll continue adding more to the set depending on needs/usage.

 ## 📥 Installation
 Install `tablericons-lite` locally: